gavyn-ezell/gavyn-ezell.github.io/_posts/2025-10-07-1d-perlin-noise.md

 ## Intro

-After watching this [talk](https://www.youtube.com/watch?v=Z8mAN378kIw) about perlin noise applications, I sought to build a 1D perlin noise visualizer to better understand the algorithm before moving onto 2D and 3D.
+After watching this [talk](https://www.youtube.com/watch?v=Z8mAN378kIw) about perlin noise applications.
+Noise libraries already exist, but I sought to build a 1D perlin noise visualizer from scratch to better understand the algorithm before moving onto 2D and 3D.

 I wrote this article to test to my understanding and help others trying to learn as well.